-2223 2.2.1.3.
+2.2.1.4.
 Other Data Related to Carcinogenesis

-Despite the relatively large number of bioassays on TCDD, the study of Kociba et al. (1978) and those of the NTP (1982a), because of their multiple dose groups and wide dose range, continue to be the focus of dose-response modeling efforts and of additional review.
+Despite the relatively large number of bioassays on 2,3,7,8-TCDD, the study of Kociba et al. (1978) and those of the NTP (1982a), because of their multiple dose groups and wide dose range, continue to be the focus of dose-response modeling efforts and of additional review.
 Goodman and Sauer (1992) reported a re-evaluation of the female rat liver tumors in the Kociba study using the latest pathology criteria for such lesions.
 The review confirmed only approximately one-third of the tumors of the previous review (Squire, 1980).
-Although this finding did not change the determination of carcinogenic hazard, as TCDD induced tumors in multiple sites in this study, it did have an effect on evaluation of dose-response and on estimates of risk at low doses.
+Although this finding did not change the determination of carcinogenic hazard, as 2,3,7,8-TCDD induced tumors in multiple sites in this study, it did have an effect on evaluation of dose-response and on estimates of risk at low doses.
 These issues will be discussed in a later section of this document.

-One of the more intriguing findings in the Kociba bioassay was reduced tumor incidences of the pituitary, uterus, mammary gland, pancreas, and adrenals in exposed female rats as compared to controls (Kociba et al, 1978).
-While these findings, coupled with evaluation of epidemiologic data, have led some authors to conclude that dioxin possesses "anticarcinogenic"

-activity (Kayajanian, 1997; Kayajanian, 1999), it should be noted that, in experimental studies, 1 with the exception of mammary gland tumors, the decreased incidence of tumors is associated 2 with significant weight loss in these rats.
-Examination of the data from the National Toxicology 3 Program also demonstrates a significant decrease in these tumor types when there is a concomitant weight loss in the rodents, regardless of the chemical administered (Haseman and Johnson, 1996).
-As discussed later in Section 3.2.3, under certain circumstances exposure to TCDD may elicit beneficial effects.
-For example, TCDD protects against the subsequent 7 carcinogenic effects of PAHs in mouse skin, possibly reflecting induction of detoxifying enzymes (Cohen et al., 1979; DiGiovanni et al., 1980).
-In other situations, TCDD-induced 10 changes in estrogen metabolism may alter the growth of hormone-dependent tumor cells, producing a potential anticarcinogenic effect (Spink et al., 1990; Gierthy et al., 1993).
-Because 12 the mechanism of the decreases in the tumors is unknown, extrapolation of these effects to 13 humans is premature.
-In considering overall risk, one must take into account factors such as the 14 range of doses to target organs and hormonal state to obtain a complete picture of hazard and risk.
-Although exposure to dioxins may influence cancer response directly or indirectly, positively or negatively, it is unlikely that such data will be available to argue that dioxin 17 exposure provides a net benefit to human health.
+One of the more intriguing findings in the Kociba bioassay was reduced tumor incidences of the pituitary, uterus, mammary gland, pancreas, and adrenals in exposed female rats as compared to controls (Kociba et al., 1978).
+While these findings, coupled with evaluation of epidemiologic data, have led some authors to conclude that dioxin possesses "anticarcinogenic" activity (Kayajanian, 1997; Kayajanian, 1999), it should be noted that, in experimental studies, with the exception of mammary gland tumors, the decreased incidence of tumors is associated with significant weight loss in these rats.
+Examination of the data from NTP also demonstrates a significant decrease in these tumor types when there is a concomitant weight loss in the rodents, regardless of the chemical administered (Haseman and Johnson, 1996).
+As discussed later in Section 3.2.3, under certain circumstances exposure to 2,3,7,8-TCDD may elicit beneficial effects.
+For example, 2,3,7,8-TCDD protects against the subsequent carcinogenic effects of polycyclic aromatic hydrocarbons (PAHs) in mouse skin, possibly reflecting induction of detoxifying enzymes (Cohen et al., 1979; DiGiovanni et al., 1980).
+In other situations, 2,3,7,8-TCDD-induced changes in estrogen metabolism may alter the growth of hormone-dependent tumor cells, producing a potential anticarcinogenic effect (Spink et al., 1990; Gierthy et al., 1993).
+Because the mechanism of the decreases in the tumors is unknown, extrapolation of these effects to humans is premature.
+In considering overall risk, one must take into account factors such as the range of doses to target organs and hormonal state to obtain a complete picture of hazard and risk.
+Although exposure to dioxins may influence cancer response directly or indirectly, positively or negatively, it is unlikely that such data will be available to argue that dioxin exposure provides a net benefit to human health.

-2.2.1.4.
+2.2.1.5.
 Cancer Hazard Characterization